cookbrothersconstruction/documentation/employmenthero/Advanced Document Template Editing.md

 Tables can be used to format content, just beware that you will need to end the table and start a new one if you want Content Blocks or Content Sections to _appear_ inside a table.

 **Indentation using left margins**
+Indending is done using a style attribute `margin-left: 20px`, additional indentation is achieved by incrementing this by `10` at a time

 **Text colouring**
 This is possible but not recommended for printing / reading / accessibility reasons